LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 when a call succeeds with choice-points pending, thus indicating that there might be alternative solutions for the goal.

-Note that, when tracing, spy points will be ignored.
-Before the port number, when a spy point is set for the current clause or goal, the debugger will print a ``#`` character for unconditional breakpoints, a ``?`` character for conditional breakpoints, a ``+`` character for predicate spy points, and a ``*`` character for context spy points.
+Note that breakpoints are ignored when tracing.
+But when a breakpoint is set for the current predicate or clause, the debugger prints, before the port name and number, a ``+`` character for predicate breakpoints, a ``#`` character for clause breakpoints, a ``?`` character for conditional clause breakpoints, a ``^`` for triggered breakpoints, and a ``*`` character for context breakpoints.
 For example:

 .. code-block:: text